wg030/jlcode/README.md

 * Some mathematical operators and symbols.

-## What's New in Version 4.1?
+## What's New in Version 4.1.1?
 * The package option _courierasttdflt_ has been added.
 * Keywords, literals, built-ins and macros have been refreshed according to Julia 1.4.2 and functions have been added.
 * The mathematical symbol for the partial derivative has been added.
-* A few typing erros have been corrected.
+* A few typing errors have been corrected.

 ## How to Use the Package: